Chart Color Schemes

 Carindale is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Carindale's population was approximately 17,452 as of November 2025.
-This figure represents an increase of 948 people since the 2021 Census, which reported a population of 16,504.
-The growth is inferred from ABS data showing an estimated resident population of 17,371 in June 2024 and validated new addresses totalling 146 since the Census date.
-This results in a population density ratio of 1,711 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Carindale's growth rate of 5.7% since the census places it within 1.6 percentage points of the SA3 area (7.3%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 85.7% of overall population gains during recent periods in Carindale.
+Carindale's population was around 17,452 as of November 2025.
+This reflected an increase of 948 people from the 2021 Census figure of 16,504.
+The growth was inferred from ABS estimated resident population data of 17,371 in June 2024 and additional validated new addresses since the Census date.
+Carindale's population density was 1,711 persons per square kilometer, above national averages assessed by AreaSearch.
+The area's 5.7% growth since the census was close to the SA3 area's 7.3%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 85.7% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Projected demographic shifts indicate a decline in overall population by 256 persons by 2041.
-However, specific age cohorts are expected to grow, notably the 75 to 84 age group, projected to increase by 723 people over this period.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Projected demographic shifts indicate a decline in overall population by 256 persons by 2041, but specific age cohorts are expected to grow, notably the 75 to 84 age group with an increase of 723 people.

 Frequently Asked Questions - Population